Table of Contents

 As urbanization continues in Asia and elsewhere, Dikoda believes a focus on urban nutrition is central to the future of global food security.

-As policymakers and organizations invest in food security, doing so with inaccurate or unreliable data leads to the creation of inefficient and ineffective initiatives.
-On the other hand, good data enables decision makers to successfully target efforts, and understand the benefits and costs of their decisions.
+As policymakers and organisations invest in food security, doing so with inaccurate or unreliable data risks creating inefficient and ineffective initiatives.
+Good data, by contrast, enables decision makers to target efforts successfully and understand the benefits and costs of their choices.

 New technological innovations in food systems and food data are providing an historic opportunity for low- and middle-income countries to leapfrog the unsustainable methods of the Western world and lead the way into a more efficient, more sustainable era of food security.